failedxyz/easyctf/problems/misc/survey/README.md

 | 4    | 6%  | 8%  | 10% |
 | 5    | 8%  | 12% | 20% |

 The table indicates how many percent bonus a team should receive if they solve a problem first, second, or third.
-Low problems such as the survey should not yield bonus points; only high-valued points should have bonus points in order to encourage teams t o solve them first.
+Low problems such as the survey should not yield bonus points; only high-valued points should have bonus points in order to encourage teams to solve them first.

 ## Problem Unlocking